-If your child/adolescent expects themselves to be perfect, it won't mean they work hard and perform better.
+If your students expect themselves to be perfect, it won't mean they work hard and perform better.
 It means lots of unnecessary anxiety and worry.

-If they expect others to be perfect, it can impact negatively on their relationships (e.g., friendships) and they will feel less supported when they need help.
+If they expect others to be perfect, it can impact negatively on their relationships (e.g. classmates) and they will feel less supported when they need help.